Editorial Policies Regarding Book Reviews

-A. Book reviews are 1200-2000 word pieces that summarize the content of the volume, assess its quality, and note its contribution to the field.
+Book reviews are 1200-2000 word pieces that summarize the content of the volume, assess its quality, and note its contribution to the field.
 Book reviews appear in the journal Language.
 Book reviews are not usually assigned to volunteers, but instead are commissioned by the Review Editor in consultation with the Editor and Associate Editors of Language.
 The journal typically publishes about 50 reviews each year.
 Unsolicited reviews are discouraged.
 However, Language will entertain requests, suggestions, or proposals from potential reviewers and consider these on a case-by-case basis.
 Such individuals should first contact the Review Editor (Helen Goodluck).

-Review articles are longer pieces that are published as regular articles.
-These are commissioned by the Journal Editors and are subject to the peer review process.
+Review articles are longer pieces that are published as regular articles, and provide a more substantive review of a research area or a larger body literature on a specific topic.
+Review articles are commissioned by the Editors and are subject to the regular peer review process.
 Review articles are rather infrequent, and unsolicited review articles are generally not accepted.
-Individuals wishing to propose a review article should first contact the Review Editor (Helen Goodluck).
+Individuals wishing to propose a review article should first contact the Language editorial office.